Call (607) 324-8279 for an appointment.

 St. James Hospital provides general radiology services 24 hours/day for inpatient and Emergency Department needs.
-Outpatient services are also available at the Hospital and the Medical Office Building at 7309 N Seneca Rd, Suite 106.
+Outpatient services are also available at the Hospital and the Hornell Medical Office Building at 7309 N. Seneca Rd., Suite 106.
 No appointment necessary.

 X-ray images are typically captured to help diagnose disease and/or issues with the musculoskeletal system.
 An image is made by radiation in the form of X-rays passing through the body.
 The image is recorded digitally by St. James Hospital staff and stored in PACS (Picture Archiving and Communication System).
 University of Rochester Medicine Radiologists then interpret the images and generate a report that is provided to your physician/provider.
 X-ray services are available 24 hours/day at the hospital.
-Digital X-ray services available at the Medical Office Building at 7309 N Seneca Road.
-Hours are Monday-Friday 8am-8pm, Saturday & Sunday 10am-8pm No appointment needed.
+Digital X-ray services available at the Hornell Medical Office Building at 7309 N. Seneca Rd.

 Mammography uses a dedicated digital X-ray machine to capture images of breast tissue.
 Regular mammograms are important to the early detection of breast cancer and other breast diseases, and should be performed annually per American Cancer Society guidelines.
 Biopsies, needle localizations, and cyst aspirations are done by recommendation of a radiologist.
 Mammography is often used in collaboration with ultrasound.

 DEXA is an enhanced form of X-ray used to measure bone loss (osteoporosis).
 Typically, images of the lower spine and hips are captured with a dedicated machine, and a specialized computer system generates a report on total bone loss.